 ASSESSMENT TASK TASK TYPE WEIGHTING COURSE LEARNING OUTCOME(S) Weekly online quizzes and tutorial discussion Formative 40% 1–5 In class test 1 Summative 20% 1–4 In class test 2 Summative 20% 1–4 In class test 3 Summative 20% 1–4

-Assessment in this course is based on two components: weekly online quizzes, and in class tests.
+Assessment in this course is based on weekly quizzes, online tests and tutorial participation.

-In class tests.
-There are three in-class tests, which will take place during normal lecture period.
-The tests will be open-book: you can bring your notes and textbooks with you.
-Tests are roughly equally spaced through the semester.
-Each test will have as its main focus material from the preceding four weeks, but as logic and this course are cumultative, the later tests will also presuppose familiarity with material from earlier in the course too.
-Please be on time!
+Online tests.
+There are three online tests, which are equally spaced through the semester.
+Each test will focus on material form the preceding four weeks or so, although later tests will presuppose familiarity with material from earlier parts of the course.

 This course has no final exam.

 SubmissionWeekly quizzes are done online.
 Tests are downloaded from MyUni and the answers submitted there.
 Further details will be provided on MyUni.